twof/graphql-spec/rfcs/QueryLevelNullability.md

   }
 }
 ```
-Semantically the GraphQL `!` operator is nearly identical to it's counter-part in Swift (also represented by `!`) which is
+Semantically the GraphQL `!` operator is nearly identical to its counterpart in Swift (also represented by `!`) which is
 referred to as the "force unwrap operator".
 In Swift, for example, you can cast a string to an integer with `Int("5")`
 but the string being cast may not be a valid number, so that statement will return `null` rather than an integer if the
 string cannot be turned into an integer.
 If you want to ensure that the statement does not return `null` you can instead